Chhatarpur district: Geography

-Chattarpur district located at 24.06° & 25.20°N 78.59° & 80.26° E respectively.
+Chhatarpur district located at 24.06° & 25.20°N 78.59° & 80.26° E respectively.
 The district has an area of 8,687 km².
 Chhatarpur District is bounded by Uttar Pradesh state to the north, and the Madhya Pradesh districts of Panna to the east, Damoh to the south, Sagar to the southwest, and Tikamgarh to the west.
 Chhatarpur District is part of Sagar Division.

 Economy

 It is one of the 24 districts in Madhya Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).